Abod1960/Divergence-Meter-Clock-Fork/README.md

 ### 🔴 Note

-There are two wallpapers in the instruction i used the first wallpaper link, so if you want to use my another one, here are them both:
+There are two wallpapers in the instruction I used the first wallpaper link, so if you want to use my another one, here are them both:

 * Cold: https://abod1960.github.io/Divergence-Meter-Clock-Fork/divergence_meter_clock%20-%20Cold/index.html